deeeepC/orbiis/readme.md

-# gn-8 is a gnss processing library written in python
+# orbiis is a gnss processing library written in python